jzy95310/ICK/README.md

   - `metrics.py`: Contains metrics for model evaluation in causal inference (i.e. CMDE and other benchmark models)
   - `train.py`: Contains trainer classes for fitting ICK (or ICK ensemble) and making predictions

-## Tutorial
+## Tutorials
-Please refer to the notebook `tutorial_1d_regression.ipynb` for a detailed tutorial of fitting ICK to multimodal data in a simple regression task.
+Please refer to the notebook `tutorial_1d_regression.ipynb` for a detailed tutorial of fitting ICK to multimodal data in a simple regression task and the notebook `experiments/causal_inference/synthetic_data_experiment.ipynb` for an example of fitting CMDE to a synthetic toy dataset in causal inference setting.

 ## Citation
 If you publish any materials using this repository, please include the following Bibtex citation: